zchee/neovim-wiki/GSoC-2018-Ideas.md

 #### if_perl compatibility layer

 **Desirable Skills:**

-any(lua, perl, python)
+C + perl

 **Description:**

 Implement Vim's legacy perl API.
 See the [ruby layer](https://github.com/alexgenco/neovim-ruby) for example.
 Vim can be compiled to support python/lua/ruby/perl plugins.
-Neovim has a rpc plugin architecture that allows plugins to be written in any language.
-A perl api client already exists, the only part missing is a neovim plugin that works in the same way as vim perl support.
+Neovim has a RPC plugin architecture that allows plugins to be written in any language.
+A perl API client already exists, the only part missing is a "host" that implements the legacy Vim `:perl`, `:perlfile`, etc. commands.

-**Difficulty:** Medium to Hard
+**Difficulty:** Medium

-**Expected Result:** Vim perl plugins can be run in neovim.
+**Expected Result:** Vim perl plugins (such as dbext) can run in Neovim.

+**Mentor:** Justin M Keyes ([@justinmk](http://github.com/justinmk))

+___

+#### TUI (Terminal UI) remote attachment

+**Desirable Skills:**

+C

+**Description:**

+The built-in UI is called the TUI.
+It looks like Vim, but internally it is decoupled from the UI and "screen" layout subsystem.
+It was designed to be able to connect to other (remote) instances of Nvim, but this hasn't been implemented yet.

+**Expected Result:**

+Modify the TUI subsystem so that it can display a remote Nvim instance.

+Example:

+    nvim --servername foo

+will connect to the Nvim server at address `foo`.
+The `nvim` client instance sends input to the remote Nvim server, and reflects the UI of the remote Nvim server.
+So the `nvim` client acts like any other external (G)UI.

+**Difficulty:**

+Medium

 **Mentor:** Justin M Keyes ([@justinmk](http://github.com/justinmk))

 ___
 #### Java/C# client